 As part of being an open and accessible government, the City of Brampton encourages public participation in its decision-making process.
 Help us make important decisions.
-We welcome your comments and ideas.
+We welcome your comments, ideas and participation.

 Here are a few ways to become involved in City matters.

 The Mayor, Councillors or City staff may host public meetings to share information about a topic of particular interest to the community and to obtain public comments.
 Public meetings and informal information sessions are also part of the development application review process.